dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES:

+Added large code changes for modulatization of the project, using packcage sequential_master_modules for the standalone python scripts.  master_script.py has non-parallelized version, and multi-threaded version and a multiprocessing version to optimize the deployment to AWS3.
+Broke off the RDS configuration from the beanstalk environment configuration as well so that can parallelize more effectively.
+RDS jumphost configuration added as well and it configures the RDS server with the basics for mydatabase.

+## UPDATES:

 See below as well.
 Latest changes for AWS3 account are added elastic beanstalk environment and application and added wget stress traffic to that beanstalk URL (CNAME)